pantheon-systems/documentation/source/docs/articles/sites/updating-payment-methods.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-The <strong>Site Owner</strong> (shown under Team in the Dashboard) is the only person who can update an existing credit card or add a new one.
+The Site Owner (shown under Team in the Dashboard) is the only person who can update an existing credit card or add a new one.
 If you want to assume site and billing ownership, the Site Owner needs to transfer ownership to you by going to <strong>Settings > Plan > Transfer ownership and billing of this site</strong>.</div>

 ### Additional Resources